jhu-cs-uima-sp22/team-L-peanuts/README.md

 **State of App:**

 The app functions properly.
 Nearly all of our original sprint 1 tasks were completed.
-We just did not get a chance to implement the edit foods page since we are still working on getting the add foods page working.
+We just did not get a chance to implement the edit foods page since we were still working retreving data from the Foods database.

 **Completed Pages:**